Installation

 rake raygun:test

-You should see an "ItWorksException" appear in the Raygun app.
-You're ready to zap those errors!
+If successful, you should see an "ItWorksException" appear in the Raygun app.

 To enable exception tracking in Sinatra, just add configure Raygun and use the Rack middleware in your app: